Art & Creative Media, Bachelor of Fine Arts

 What is the Difference between a Bachelor of Fine Arts (BFA) and a Bachelor of Art (BA)?

-The degree pathway you choose is largely determined by how you see your career pathway unfolding.
+The degree pathway you choose is largely determined by your personal and professional goals.
 The Creative Industries employ many types of people with a wide variety of skills.

 There are those who make things, those who direct others to make things, people who work with those who need things made, folks who research how things used to be made, and those who design new ways of making things; Regardless of which describes you best, there are multiple pathways toward enjoying an active and fulfilling career.

-In a nutshell, the BFA is an intensive professional degree pathway that exposes students to a breadth and depth of study in the areas of CREATIVE MEDIA (Photography, Graphic Design, Digital Illustration, and Time Based Media) or STUDIO ART (Painting, Drawing, Ceramics, Sculpture, and Printmaking).
-If you imagine a career that involves making things then the BFA would be a great place to start.
+In a nutshell, the BFA is an intensive professional degree pathway that exposes students to a breadth and depth of study in the areas of CREATIVE MEDIA (Photography, Video, Graphic Design, Digital Illustration, and Time-Based Media) or STUDIO ART (Painting, Drawing, Ceramics, Sculpture, and Printmaking).
+If you imagine a career that involves making things or want to continue on to graduate school for an MFA, the BFA would be the best degree for you.

-The BA on the other hand is appropriate for students who seek a general liberal arts degree that is enriched by studio education in the visual arts.
+The BA on the other hand is appropriate for students who seek a well-rounded liberal arts degree that is enriched by studio education in the visual arts.
 The BA programs integrate arts research with broad-based studio art training into a substantial liberal arts education.
-You may emphasize in one of three areas; Art History, Art & Creative Media, or Art Education, for those who want to become an Art teacher in the K-12 system.
+You may pursue and emphasis in one of three areas: Art History, Art & Creative Media, or Art Education to become an art teacher in the K-12 system.

 Learn more about the Bachelor of Fine Arts Program